 Volunteer With Parks & Recreation

 Durham Parks and Recreation (DPR) relies on a strong volunteer base to provide programs and services to the residents and visitors of Durham.
-Volunteer opportunities with Durham Parks and Recreation fall into 5 categories.
+Volunteer opportunities with Durham Parks and Recreation fall into the following categories:

 - Special Events